How to file a North Dakota annual report

 The remaining fields depend on your entity structure.

-Your Principal Executive Office address must also be a street address, while your mailing address may be a P.O. box.
+Format rules are strict: North Dakota requires your registered agent office address to be a physical street address in North Dakota (no P.O. box) per NDCC § 10-01.1-04.
+Your principal executive office address must also be a street address, while a separate mailing address may be a P.O. box.
 All names must exactly match state records.
 Electronic signatures are acceptable, but only authorized individuals can sign.

 Consequences of not filing